atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 Using this approach will restore the full dataset as part of the Helm install process.

+## Crowd

+### LoadBalancer service type
+If a Kubernetes cluster has multiple cluster nodes and Crowd `service.type` is `LoadBalancer`, Crowd pods may receive client requests from different cluster node IPs.
+This will cause session invalidation in the client browser, which is a security feature of Crowd.
+You can resolve it by either:

+* Unticking "Require consistent client IP address" in Session configuration or
+* Configuring AWS LoadBalancer with session affinity by annotating a service.
+You can find more details in [AWS LoadBalancer documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/).

 ## Platform limitations
 These configurations are explicitly not supported, and the Helm charts don’t work without modifications in these environments: